scikit-shapes/scikit-shapes/doc/source/explanation/deformation_models/hookean_xpbd.rst

 As expected, the energy potential is a quartic function of the twist angle :math:`\theta_{\text{twist}}`, and a quadratic function of the strain tensor :math:`\boldsymbol{\varepsilon}`.

-If we compute the sum of the elastic energy potential over the whole cylinder with finite elements, we obtain the total elastic energy profile:
+If we compute the sum of the elastic energy potential over the whole column with finite elements, we obtain the total elastic energy profile:

 .. myplot::
    :include-source: False